Computer Science Institute

 Through the study of computer science, students hone their design thinking, logical reasoning, and problem-solving skills in ways that can be applied to solving real world problems in each and every discipline.
 In today’s tech-savvy world, students must have a deeper understanding of the fundamentals of computing so they are empowered to take control of how tech will affect their lives, their culture, and their future.

-The Learn to Learn IV: CS Institute will provide you with an opportunity to learn and get hands on with new computer science skills and tools.
+The Computer Science (CS) Institute will provide you with an opportunity to learn and get hands on with new computer science skills and tools.
 After completing the free two-day workshop, you will come away with a lesson plan infused with computer science to try out in your classroom as well as a community of educators who can provide support and guidance for your journey into computer science integration.
 Space is limited - register today!

 Day 2: Design-a-Thon

-Whether you are integrating computer science into an existing lesson plan, creating a new lesson, or remixing someone else's, you will find support and guidance from mentors who have been there.
-We’ll use the Design Thinking process as our guide for the day.
+Whether you are integrating CS into an existing lesson plan, creating a new lesson or remixing someone else’s lesson, you will find support and guidance from mentors who have been there and done that.
+In the morning, we'll explore strategies for teaching computer science in ways that reach all students.
+In the afternoon, we will split into elementary, middle and high school cohorts to work together to design CS-infused lessons.

 - Get hands on with at least two different computer science skills or tools